matrix-org/matrix-spec-proposals/proposals/1501-room-version-upgrades.md

    * We should probably also show the membership list of the current room.
 (Perhaps?)

+## Future extensions

-### Problems
+### Invite-only rooms

- * If Bob is on a remote server, how does it know where to send the `/make_join` for the new room?

-   * We could send it to the server which sent the `tombstone` evnent?
-(This would require the client to set the `server_name` param on the `/join` request, but that seems fine)

- * What about invite-only rooms?
-Users in the old room won't be able to join the new room without an invite.
+Invite-only rooms are not dealt with explicitly here; they are made tricky by the fact that users in the old room won't be able to join the new room without an invite.

+For now, we are assuming that the main reasons for carrying out a room-version upgrade (ie, security problems due to state resets and the like) do not apply as strongly to invite-only rooms, and we have descoped them for now.

+In future, we will most likely deal with them as follows:

  * For local users, we need to first create an invite for each user in the room.
 This is easy, if a bit high-overhead.

  * For remote users:

      * Alice's server could send invites; however this is likely to give an unsatisfactory UX due to servers being offline, maybe not supporting the